Manage details associated with a user, including aliases, team membership, and view rights on the user details page.

 Use the Include in metrics toggle to include or exclude the user in Flow metrics.
 Learn more about excluding users.

 Manage associated aliases

-Under this section the Alias tab, remove or add aliases associated with the user.
+Under the Alias tab, remove or add aliases associated with the user.
 Learn more about aliases.

 - Add an alias.
 If there are missing aliases that should be merged under the user, click Add more aliases.
 Then use the search bar to locate any additional aliases and add them to the user.